almostearthling/when-command/ROADMAP.md

   - export tasks and conditions :ok:
   - import tasks and conditions :ok:
 * Regexp match for shell command results (in both tasks and conditions) :ok:
-* Stop task sequence upon failure (or success) of one task
+* Stop task sequence upon failure (or success) of one task :ok:

 ## 2) To *Working* Alpha Release